auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 To move an section, subsection, or unit, hover over the handle on the right of the object's box until the mouse pointer changes to a four-headed arrow:

-IMAGE
+**IMAGE**

 Then, click and drag the object to the location that you want.

-When you move an object, a blue line indicates where the object will land when you release the mouse button:
+If you expanded the section or subsection you are moving the object to, when you move the object, a blue line indicates where the object will land when you release the mouse button:

-IMAGE
+**IMAGE**

+If you did not expand the section or subsection you are moving the object to, the outline of that section or subsection turns blue when you have moved the object to a valid location.
+You can then release the mouse button.

 .. _Delete Content in the Course Outline: